 Material Content Matrix

-Our materiality process helps us to identify and assess those issues that are most material to our stakeholders and to the business.
-These results are then used as the basis for determining the content and structure of our CR Report.
-They are laid out below in a matrix format - click on the relevant title to access the supporting page of the CR report for each of the issues identified.
+Our materiality process helps us to identify and assess those issues which are most important to our stakeholders and to the business.
+These results are then used as the basis for determining the content and structure of our CR report.
+They are laid out below in a matrix format – click on the relevant title to access the supporting page of the CR report for each of the issues identified.